Azure Load Balancer Standard overview

 Migrate from Standard to Basic SKU

 Create a new Basic resource (Load Balancer and Public IPs, as needed).
 Recreate your rules and probe definitions.
+Change an HTTPS probe to a TCP probe to 443/tcp.

 Remove the Standard SKU resources (Load Balancer and Public IPs, as applicable) from all VM instances.
 Be sure to also remove all VM instances of an availability set.